Ronel Blanco: 2025

 On May 11, 2025, Blanco established a career-high 11 strikeouts over eight innings to lead a 6–0, two-hit shutout of the Cincinnati Reds.
 On May 28, The Astros announced that Blanco would undergo ulnar collateral ligament reconstruction, ending his 2025 campaign.

+2026

+On July 20, 2026, Blanco was activated from the injured list in anticipation of his return from surgery.
+He made his season debut that day against the Miami Marlins, returning to major leagues 432 days after his last appearance.